Learning to Compute Gr\"obner Bases: Basic Definitions in Algebra

-\begin{example} The \textit{graded lexicographic order} $\grlexprec$ prioritizes terms with higher total degree.\footnote{The total degree of term $x_1^{\alpha_1}\cdots x_n^{\alpha_n}$ refers to $\sum_{i=1}^n\alpha_i$.
+Two terms are first compared in terms of the exponent in $x_1$~(larger one is prioritized), and if a tie-break is needed, the next variable $x_2$ is considered, and so forth. \end{example} \begin{example} The \textit{graded lexicographic order} $\grlexprec$ prioritizes terms with higher total degree.\footnote{The total degree of term $x_1^{\alpha_1}\cdots x_n^{\alpha_n}$ refers to $\sum_{i=1}^n\alpha_i$.
 The total degree of polynomial $f$ refers to the maximum total degree of the terms in $f$.} For tie-break, the lexicographic order is used, e.g.,

 \end{example} Term orders prioritizing lower total degree terms as $\grlexprec$ are called graded term orders. \begin{definition}[Reduced \gb basis] A $\prec$-\gb basis $G=\{g_1,\ldots,g_t\}$ of $I$ is called the reduced \gb basis of $I$ if \begin{enumerate} \item the leading coefficient of $g_i$ with respect to $\prec$ is 1 for all $i=1,\ldots,t$, \item no terms of $g_i$ lies on $\ideal{\lt{G\setminus \{g_i\}}}$ for any $i=1,\ldots,t$. \end{enumerate} \end{definition}